-Kestrel is an 18-building affordable housing development providing a total of 200 units on a 13.4-acre site.
-There are 14 multifamily buildings totaling 129 units and an affordable Senior Building that features 71 units for within a 96,683-sq. ft., three-story, elevator-served apartment building.
+Kestrel is an 18-building affordable housing development providing a total of 200 units on a 13.4-acre site, intended to create a lively neighborhood to complement Louisville, Colorado’s historic downtown.
+There are 14 multifamily buildings totaling 129 units and an affordable 96,683-sq. ft., three-story, elevator-served senior apartment building with 71 units.

-Kestrel is a highly sustainable, energy-conscious and water-smart neighborhood.
-The majority of the buildings are designed as solar-ready, with low-slope roofs and sufficient structural capacity to support photovoltaic panels.
+Kestrel is a highly sustainable, energy-conscious and water-smart neighborhood designed to be sustainable for generations to come.
+The majority of its buildings were designed as solar-ready, with low-slope roofs and sufficient structural capacity to support photovoltaic panels.
 All buildings at Kestrel make use of geothermal heat-pump heating and cooling.
 Using the steady temperatures found deep beneath the earth’s surface, this system is over 25% more efficient than typical heating and cooling systems.

 Prefabrication: The Milender White prefabrication facility delivered 208,640 square feet of wall panels for this project.